-This book is meant to clarify perceptions and inform beliefs about one of the most misunderstood topics in Islam - sharia.
-In the coming chapters, you will learn about the core principles, aims and objectives of sharia that have been distorted and misinterpreted which has led to widespread skepticism and criticism from the mass media for years.
-The definition of sharia is the path to living a moral and virtuous life individually and communally based on mercy and justice.
-Former scriptures, including the Torah and the Gospel, are earlier forms of sharia meant to guide the followers of Moses and Jesus, respectively, peace be upon them1.
-For Muslims, the Quran and the teachings of Muhammad (hadith), peace be upon him, are the main sources of guidance from which we derive sharia.
+This book is meant to clarify perceptions and inform beliefs about one of the most misunderstood topics in Islam - shari'ah.
+In the coming chapters, you will learn about the core principles, aims and objectives of shari'ah that have been distorted and misinterpreted which has led to widespread skepticism and criticism from the mass media for years.
+The definition of shari'ah is the path to living a moral and virtuous life individually and communally based on mercy and justice.
+Former scriptures, including the Torah and the Gospel, are earlier forms of shari'ah meant to guide the followers of Moses and Jesus, respectively, peace be upon them1.
+The Quran and the teachings (hadith) of Muhammad (), are the main sources of guidance from which we derive shari'ah.

-Today, Western politicians and mainstream media present sharia as a barbaric body of laws with no regard for democracy, human rights or women's freedom, and instill fear and suspicion in the minds of millions.
-The emergence of Islamophobic movements in recent years position sharia at the center stage of Western public debate to the extent that "anti-Sharia" laws have been introduced in forty-three states with fourteen bills enacted including Texas and Arkansas.2
+Today, Western politicians and mainstream media present shari'ah as a barbaric body of laws with no regard for democracy, human rights or women's freedom, and instill fear and suspicion in the minds of millions.
+The emergence of Islamophobic movements in recent years position shari'ah at the center stage of Western public debate to the extent that "anti-Shari'ah" laws have been introduced in forty-three states with fourteen bills enacted including Texas and Arkansas.2

-$^{^{}m 1}$ Invoking peace and blessings upon prophets and messengers of God whenever their names are mentioned is an Islamic tradition.
+$^{^{\}rm 1}$ Invoking peace and blessings upon prophets and messengers of God whenever their names are mentioned is an Islamic tradition.

 2 Shanmugasundaram, Swathi.
-"Anti-Sharia law bills in the United States."
-SPLCenter, SPLC South Poverty Law Center, 05 February 2018, splcenter.org/hatewatch/2018/02/05/anti-sharia-law-bills-united-states
+"Anti-Shari'ah law bills in the United States."
+SPLCenter, SPLC South Poverty Law Center, 05 February 2018, splcenter.org/hatewatch/2018/02/05/anti-shari'ah-law-bills-united-states